stackevo/spudreq/draft-trammell-spud-req.md

 ## Integrity

-SPUD must provide integrity protection of exposed information in SPUD- encapsulated packets, though the details of this integrity protection are still open; see {{tradeoffs-in-integrity-protection}}.
+SPUD must be able to provide integrity protection of information exposed by endpoints in SPUD-encapsulated packets, though the details of this integrity protection are still open.

 Endpoints should be able to detect changes to headers SPUD uses for its own signaling (whether due to error, accidental modification, or malicious